rockinblocks/rockinblocks/sites/gatsby/rockinblocks/src/content/posts/post-1.md

 type: post
 ---

-## A frontend-driven Yarn workspace focused on helping developers deliver successful products
+## A Gatsby Yarn workspace focused on helping developers deliver successful products and get to MVP faster

+### Solving common product problems with a design system starter kit

+After nearly a decade doing web development, I began seeing patterns emerge related to the problems start-ups face related to their web presence.
+Companies of all shapes and sizes, whether a tech start-up destined for Silicon Valley after a meteoric rise, or a small mom-and-pop coffee roaster wanting to leave their imprint on their hometown, suffer from the same problems:

+- Inconsistent or nonexistent branding
+- A small budget without a moment to spare
+- Legacy code, frameworks, and content management systems
+- Difficulty creating and managing new content
+- No understanding of SEO best practices or web standards

+### Solving the root of these problems

-There are countless tools and solutions that enable teams to be more productive, but not all tools help teams produce better quality work.
-Continually I was seeing companies of all sizes facing the same similar issues: struggling with branding, duplicated work, unmanageable code bases.
-Usually these companies would fall into one of two categories: they had either outgrown their legacy software and design, stitched together over years and years.
-While initially creating **Rockin' Blocks**, there were a few things I knew I wanted it to do, knowing that there would be potentially some serious ground to cover.
+While initially creating **Rockin' Blocks**, there were a few things I knew I needed it to do, knowing that there would be potentially some serious ground to cover.

-I wanted **Rockin' Blocks** to:
+I wanted to help startups get to an MVP as quickly as possible, and I needed **Rockin' Blocks** to:

 - Easily help developers write documentation as they build their products
-- Enable frontend teams to create design systems and beautifully branded sites
 - Provide an easy-to-use Yarn workspace and monorepo driven by the JS community
+- Enable frontend teams to craft design systems and beautifully branded sites
 - Give developers a way to delegate work to non-developers earlier in the product lifespan

-### How did this come about?

-I decided to create an open source project called Rockin' Blocks.
-I joined the Gatsby Discord and posted in their `#theme-authoring` channel that I had an idea about a project using Gatsby and Tina CMS.
-A few days later, I chatted about the idea with a key member of the Gatsby team, and they thought the concept was pretty cool, too.
-We chatted a few times, bouncing ideas back and forth, and feel I have really nailed down a pretty useful tool that can help folks build better projects.
+- Always remain open source for the lifecycle of the project, no matter what

+### Easily write documentation

+**Rockin' Blocks** comes equipped with Markdown support and code highlighting with PrismJS out of the box.
+This means as soon as you start a new project, you can start writing coherent documentation from day one.

+### Crafting elegant design systems

-### Always open source
+### Always remain open source for the lifecycle of the project

 **Rockin' Blocks** will always be open source.
 Just like WordPress, Vue, Laravel, React, jQuery, and many other tools that I have used over the years, I aim to provide something useful to the community that will and always will remain free to use.